FeilongWu/Covid_Data_Vis/README.md

 git clone https://github.com/FeilongWu/Covid_Data_Vis.git
 ```
 ### All the commands below are executed using Command Prompt unless specified otherwise.
 - Set the repository you just cloned as your working directory.
-The directory may vary for different users.
+The path to the directory may vary for different users.
 An example command is shown below:
 ```bash
 cd "C://Users//your//name//Covid_Data_Vis"
 ```